jeff-tabios/Game-Of-Life/README.md

 - Opens pattern files and loads 6 random patterns
 - Allows play, pause, next and reset
 - Allows wrap around
+- Changeable width and height and camera will adjust to best fit
 - Fast implementation using map dictionaries
 - Creates and destroys cubes to simulate living and dead cells